build-on-aws/content/posts/build-and-manage-a-resilient-service-using-aws-sdks/index.md

 The next phase sets a parameter that instructs the web server to use a deep health check.
 This means that the web server returns an error code when it can't connect to the recommendations service.
 Remember, it takes a minute or two for the load balancer to detect an unhealthy instance because of the threshold configuration, so if you check health right away, the instance might report as healthy.

+Note that the deep health check is only for ELB routing and not for Auto Scaling instance health.
+This kind of deep health check is not recommended for Auto Scaling instance health, because it risks accidental termination of all instances in the Auto Scaling group when a dependent service fails.
+For a detailed explanation of health checks and their tradeoffs, including use of the heartbeat table pattern to automatically detect and replace failing instances, see [Choosing the right health check with Elastic Load Balancing and EC2 Auto Scaling](https://aws.amazon.com/blogs/networking-and-content-delivery/choosing-the-right-health-check-with-elastic-load-balancing-and-ec2-auto-scaling/).

 The instance with bad credentials reports as unhealthy:

 ```bash